tkvogt/judy-graph-db/README.md

 EnumGraph
 ---------

-If there are holes in the key range, it would be very inefficient to calulcate all child nodes by enumerating the keys.
+If there are holes in the key range (the 32bit edge), it would be very inefficient to calulcate all child nodes by also visiting the holes.
 A second ```enumGraph``` is used to enumerate all edges.
 As an example where this can happen, imagine a search engine that allows unicode in the search string.
-We put a unicode value in the edge, not all unicodes appear, but we might want to know all child nodes of a node.
+We make a tree that keeps a unicode value in every edge.
+But we don't want to test for all 32 bit values if an edge exists.
+Unfortuantely we sometimes want to know just all child edges of a node.
+The cypher queries can only be done with an EnumGraph because of this.

 ```Haskell
 data (NodeAttribute nl, EdgeAttribute el) =>